smw-1211/Apple-Data-Analysis/README.md

 # Apple-Data-Analysis

-Analysis of Apple Tweet's data using R.
+Analysis of Apple's Tweets data using R.